nnethercote/perf-book/src/heap-allocations.md

 or [`Vec::new`] or [`Vec::default`]) has a length and capacity of zero, and no heap allocation is required.
 If you repeatedly push individual elements onto the end of the `Vec`, it will periodically reallocate.
-The growth strategy is not specified, but at the time of writing it uses a quasi-doubling stategy resulting in the following capacities: 0, 4, 8, 16, 32, 64, and so on.
+The growth strategy is not specified, but at the time of writing it uses a quasi-doubling strategy resulting in the following capacities: 0, 4, 8, 16, 32, 64, and so on.
 (It skips directly from 0 to 4, instead of going via 1 and 2, because this [avoids many allocations] in practice.)
 As a vector grows, the frequency of